 Adventure activities include sand boarding, desert flights, skydiving, quad biking, dolphin cruises and more.
 Swakopmund, where European and African influences meet, is located on the Atlantic coast and surrounded by desert.
 If you prefer sightseeing to adventure activities you can go shopping or visit the art galleries, sights, museums or the aquarium in Swakopmund.

 The Namib-Naukluft reserve is the biggest game reserve in Namibia and one of the largest wilderness parks in Africa.
-The next two nights are spent on a guest farm located on the edge of the Namib‐Naukluft Park, offering spectacular sunset views over the scenic Namib Desert area.
+The next two nights are spent on a guest farm located near the Namib‐Naukluft Park, about halfway between Solitaire and Sesriem.
+Settle in and enjoy a serene sunset over the surrounding desert landscape of gravel plains, dunes, rugged mountains and dry riverbeds.

-Today starts with a pre-dawn departure to the entrance gates of Sossusvlei, famous for its towering sand dunes, considered the highest in the world.
+Today starts with a pre-dawn departure for the Namib Desert.
+First, we head to the entrance gates of Sossusvlei, famous for its towering sand dunes, considered the highest in the world.

-We stop along the way to take photographs of the scenic sunrise over the red-orange Sossusvlei Dunes.
-Next we climb up the sand dunes for superb views up and down the Tsaucab River Canyon, which forms a valley between the tall sand dunes.
+Along the way, we stop to take photographs of the scenic sunrise over the red-orange Sossusvlei Dunes.
+Next, we climb up the sand dunes for superb views up and down the Tsaucab River Canyon, which forms a valley between the tall sand dunes.
 Breakfast and coffee await you at the bottom of the dune in this beautiful desert setting.

 A short drive after breakfast brings us to the starting point for our two-hour walk into the striking Hiddenvlei area of Sossusvlei.
 The stark pans have dry clay beds dotted with gnarled dead trees amid the ochre dunes - surreal landscapes that stay etched in the mind's eye.